 This multi-million dollar project is funded by:

 - The California State Coastal Conservancy via the California Climate Investments’ Green House Gas Initiative Fund

 - The California Natural Resource Agency, and

 This project was designed and engineered by TrailPeople.
 Construction is being performed by Monterey Peninsula Engineering with construction management oversight by Zander Designs.

-Construction Phase I - SUBSTANTIALLY COMPLETE
+Construction Phase I - COMPLETE

 Phase I of construction entailed addressing the easternmost end of the trail segment and the Asilomar and Acropolyis turnouts.

-Construction Phase II - UNDERWAY!
+Construction Phase II - COMPLETE

 Phase II of construction includes the installation of the boardwalk across from Crespi Pond and improvements at the Foghorn Turnout.
-The Foghorn turnout will be closed to facilitate construction.